makuachteny/Higher_level_programming/python-data_structures/README.md

-File 10-divisible_by_2.py writes  a function that finds all multiples of 2 in a list
+File 11-delete_at.py completes a  source code in order to switch value of a and b